Code-Institute-Submissions/Professional_Portfolio_Medical/README.md

 * Contact us
     * This section will include a form to request to book an appointment with general contact information below.
+    * Form will include prompts to complete required sections and hover hightlight features to aid completion.

 * Research
     * This section will include an embedded video showing novel technique used in surgery.
     * This section will also include titles of publications by Mr Parikh with links to citations.
 Titles will be clickable and redirect to full text versions via PubMed.